DukeValentine/nhentai-downloader/README.md

 python setup.py install
 ```

+##Building the windows binary
+The available windows binary is built with pyinstaller, to build it yourself, execute the following in windows or wine:

+`wine pyinstaller ./nhentai_downloader/nhentai.py -F -p ./nhentai_downloader --hidden-import=requests --hidden-import=bs4`

+You must have requests and beaultifulSoup4 already installed prior to building the binary
 ## Available options
 To see all command line options for nhentai-downloader, run it with the --help argument:
 ```